garethtdavies/zqw-docs/docs/index.md

-# Welcome to zec-qt-wallet Docs
+# Welcome to the zec-qt-wallet Docs

 ---

-zec-qt-wallet is a z-Addr first, Sapling compatible wallet and full node for `zcashd` that runs on Linux, Windows and macOS.
+**zec-qt-wallet** is a z-Addr first, Sapling compatible wallet and full node for `zcashd` that runs on Linux, Windows and macOS.

 ![Zec QT Wallet](images/screenshot-main.png)
 ![Zec QT Wallet](images/screenshot-sub.png)